TrueWinter/SnowMail/README.md

 It is recommended to add your `EMAIL_FROM` address (configured during the installation process) to your contact list to reduce the chance of emails ending up in spam.

+The client-side (npm package) and server-side (Docker image/Java app) code are versioned independently.

 ### React

 *Minimum React version: v18.2.0*